johnwargo/pi-weather-station/readme.md

 + Raspberry Pi case.
 The only commercial case I could find that supports the Sense HAT is the [Zebra Case](http://c4labs.net/collections/all/zebra-case) from C4 Labs with the [Official Sense HAT upgrade for Zebra Case](http://c4labs.net/products/official-sense-hat-upgrade-for-zebra-case).
 You can also 3D print a case, you can find plans here: [http://www.thingiverse.com/thing:1200534](http://www.thingiverse.com/thing:1200534).
 + Raspberry Pi Power Adapter.
 I used this one from [Amazon](http://amzn.to/29VVzT4).

-**Note:** *When I started this project, there were quite a few companies selling Sense HAT devices, but very few of them had stock available.
+> NOTE: When I started this project, there were quite a few companies selling Sense HAT devices, but very few of them had stock available.
 I finally found I could purchase one of the through Amazon.com, but when I plugged everything together and ran my code, I got results that didn't make sense.
 After sending that board back and getting another one with the same problem, I discovered it wasn't my code at fault.
 It turns out that Astro Pi used some faulty components in a batch of them and had to fix that problem before shipping any more.
-Refer to [Defective Astro Pi Sense HAT Boards](http://johnwargo.com/index.php/microcontrollers-single-board-computers/defective-astro-pi-sense-hat-boards.html) for more information about the faulty Sense HAT boards.*
+Refer to [Defective Astro Pi Sense HAT Boards](http://johnwargo.com/index.php/microcontrollers-single-board-computers/defective-astro-pi-sense-hat-boards.html) for more information about the faulty Sense HAT boards.

 ## Project Files